-In 2022, DEP was unable to develop online delivery methods for specific conservation and efficiency education and training to public water suppliers in Pennsylvania's Great Lakes Basin.
-DEP seeks to potentially use online training in the future to increase water infrastructure management and reduce non-revenue public water use.
+In 2023, DEP was unable to implement online delivery methods for specific conservation and efficiency education and training to public water suppliers in Pennsylvania's Great Lakes Basin.
+DEP will continue to explore options for online training to increase water infrastructure management and reduce non-revenue public water use.